 The nation was deeply involved and affected by both world wars and the Great Depression, but it continued to develop into a modern, versatile nation and grew as both a domestic and international power.
 Racial reconciliation was given a boost in 2008 when government issued a formal apology to the indigenous population for the past.

 Australia remains a constitutional monarchy, with Queen Elizabeth II as its present monarch.
 The country saw its first ever female prime minister in 2010, when Labor’s Julia Gillard won a narrow election victory.
 Her rule lasted three years, before a political merry-go-round then saw Labor’s Kevin Rudd, the Liberal Party’s Tony Abbott and current prime minister Malcolm Turnbull all have stints in power before 2015 was up.
+Turnbull, of the Liberal Party, is currently serving as Prime Minister, having been re-elected in 2016.

 Did you know?